Eurocentres

-Eurocentres – Global Language Learning is an international language teaching organization with 20 language schools in 13 countries.
+Eurocentres – Global Language Learning was an international language teaching organization with 20 language schools in 13 countries.
+The company was acquired in 2020 by Bayswater Education and fully rebranded in 2023.

 History

 The first Eurocentres Language School was founded in 1948 by a Swiss, Erhard Waespi, in Bournemouth and is probably the oldest language school still operating on England's south coast.
-Waespi believed that learning a language should be an enjoyable, enriching, and personal experience that increased understanding between cultures.
 In 1960, he handed over his five schools for English (Bournemouth, London), French (Lausanne), German (Cologne – now Berlin), and Italian (Florence), to the Eurocentres Foundation, which he then managed for another 20 years.
 In 1970, Eurocentres acquired Davies' Schools of English at Cambridge.
 After 2000, Eurocentres began to expand outside of Europe.

 The Eurocentres Global Language Learning has been a consultant to the Council of Europe for the development of the Common European Framework of Reference for language teaching and learning.

 For 72 years, Eurocentres was a Foundation Institution owned by Migros Cultural Percentage.
 The aims foundation implied to promote understanding between people and bridge national, cultural and social barriers.

-In 2018, Eurocentres is part of the German firm mvc Education & Career group.
+In 2018, Eurocentres is part of the German firm Education & Career group.

 In 2020, Eurocentres was acquired by Bayswater Education, who rebranded the schools to Bayswater in January 2023.